MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Operators.md

 2
 ```

-You can use the call operator to execute scripts using their filenames.
-The
-example below shows a script filename that contains spaces.
-When you try to
+You can execute a script using its filename.
+A script file must have a `.ps1`
+file extension to be executable.
+Files that have spaces in their path must be
-execute the script, PowerShell instead displays the contents of the quoted
+enclosed in quotes.
+If you try to execute the quoted path, PowerShell displays
-string containing the filename.
-The call operator allows you to execute the
+the contents of the quoted string in stead of running the script.
+The call
-contents of the string containing the filename.
+operator allows you to execute the contents of the string containing the
+filename.

 ```
 PS C:\Scripts> Get-ChildItem